CIC for Dummies - CIC Meaning and What A CIC Is

 • What are the different types of CIC?
 Most commonly, a CIC can be a company limited by guarantee, or a company limited by shares.

-• What is a CIC company Limited by Guarantee?
+• What is a CIC Limited by Guarantee?
 A CIC limited by guarantee is a company which has no share capital and cannot pay dividends.
 Usually, the directors agree to meet the company's debts up to a nominal amount, if it became insolvent.

-• What is a CIC company Limited by Shares?
+• What is a CIC Limited by Shares?
 CIC companies Limited by Shares are much less common but can pay dividends, albeit subject to a dividend cap.

 • What are CIC large membership articles of association?
 Large membership articles are for CICs, which have more members than they have directors.